Medicaid and Trusts

 Be aware that irrevocable means irrevocable.
 Once you place assets in an irrevocable trust, you no longer have access to them.
 Practitioners often do include so-called “spray” powers in trusts, which permit the trustee to make distributions to others, such as the grantor’s children.
 The children may then in turn use the funds for the grantor’s benefit, but would have no legal obligation to do so.
 This is included in case of emergency.
 It should not be seen as a backdoor way to get easy access to the trust funds because there’s a real risk that if the Medicaid agency sees that the grantor is in fact accessing trust funds for her own benefit that it will deem the trust to be a sham.

-Finally, remember that funding the trust causes up to five years of ineligibility for Medicaid benefits.
-(See an explanation of the Medicaid transfer rules here.)
+Finally, remember that funding the trust causes up to five years of ineligibility for Medicaid benefits (check out this explanation of The Complicated Medicaid Transfer Rules).
 So, make sure you don’t apply for benefits until five years have passed since the trust was last funded.
 Too often we’ve seen cases where a house has been transferred into an irrevocable trust and then several years later the clients transfer additional assets into the trust without consulting their attorney.
 Often they’re prompted to make the second transfer due to their declining health.
 Unfortunately, that second transfer causes the five-year clock to start all over and they may not have kept out of trust enough funds to cover their costs of care for the full five years.